CX-PoC/phantom-token-pattern-poc/POC.md

    - In newer Keycloak versions you can set **Access Token Format = Opaque** at the client level.
    - This makes the `access_token` a random opaque string stored server-side.
 3. **Introspection client** for Oathkeeper (e.g. `oathkeeper-introspector`):
-   - Client type: confidential.
-   - Allow service accounts.
+   - Client type: confidential; enable service accounts.
-   - Copy its `client_secret`.
+   - Use its client credentials in `oathkeeper/config.yaml` under `pre_authorization` so Oathkeeper can fetch a token before calling introspection.
    - Give a suitable role or configure it so it can introspect tokens of your realm.
 4. **Token Introspection endpoint**:
    - URL used in Oathkeeper:
      `http://keycloak:8080/realms/demo/protocol/openid-connect/token/introspect`
-   - Oathkeeper will use HTTP Basic auth with the `oathkeeper-introspector` credentials to hit this.
+   - Oathkeeper sends `Accept: application/jwt` and authenticates with the bearer token obtained from the `pre_authorization` client credentials.

 **Flow validation:**